code-with-santanu/LoadBalancer_Microservice/README.md

 ## About The Project

-A server-side load-balancer for distributing the trafic among the web servers based on the selected server by using dynamic load balancing algorithm(Weighted Least Connections)<br>
+A server-side load-balancer for distributing the trafic among the web servers based on the selected server by using dynamic load balancing algorithm(Weighted Least Connections).<br>
+For details implementation see 👉 [documentation](https://github.com/code-with-santanu/LoadBalancer_Microservice.git)<br>

 ### Built With